project-sunbird/sunbird.org-docs/developer-docs/configuring_sunbird/keycloak_admin_config_settings.md

 - sunbird_url_shortner_access_token
 - sunbird_keycloak_required_action_link_expiration_seconds

-For more information about above environment variables, please refer [Sunbird LMS Service Environment Variables](http://docs.sunbird.org/latest/developer-docs/configuring_sunbird/env_variables_lms/).
+> Note: For details on the environment variables, refer to [Sunbird LMS Service Environment Variables](http://docs.sunbird.org/latest/developer-docs/configuring_sunbird/env_variables_lms/).

-## Admin role configuration:
+## Configure Administrator Role

-The admin role configuration is necessary to be able to generated the required action link in Keycloak.
+It is mandatory to configure a user with administrator role permissions to be able to generate the required action link in Keycloak.

 <table>
 <tr>